UAE: 9-year-old mentors peers on cyber safety, bullying in student-led govt programme

 Peer-led programs

-According to Noona Nafousi, founder and lead coach at Neo Noor, peer-led programs are not just important but “essential” to getting messages across to youngsters.
+According to Noona Nafousi, founder and lead coach at Neo Noor, peer-led programmes are not just important but “essential” to getting messages across to youngsters.
 “Kids listen to kids.
 It’s that simple,” she said.
 “They are their biggest influencers.
 These programmes empower young people to step into leadership roles, building their confidence while supporting others."

 "Yes, other interventions have their place, but nothing compares to the impact of peer-led initiatives in mental health.
 They create a sense of community, take away the stigma, and help participants feel seen, heard, and understood by someone who truly 'gets it'.
 Someone who is at their level," she added.

 Many schools have sought to capitalise on this community feeling by recruiting several students as mental health ambassadors.
-“We appoint anti-bullying and well-being secretary as a part of the students’ council,” said Deepika Thapar Singh, CEO and Principal of Credence High School.
+“We appoint anti-bullying and well-being secretary as a part of the students’ council,” said Deepika Thapar Singh, CEO and principal of Credence High School.
 “They focus on digital well-being and organise sensitisation sessions to stand up against bullying and report bullies.”

 Deepika Thapar Singh